virtual-cast/Zenject/README.md

 For some benchmarks on Zenject versus other DI frameworks, see [here](https://github.com/svermeulen/IocPerformance/tree/Zenject).

-Zenject should also produce zero per-frame heap allocations.

 ## <a id="reflection-baking"></a>Reflection Baking

 One easy way to squeeze extra performance out of Zenject is to enable a feature called Reflection Baking.
 This will move some of the costs associated with analyzing the types in your codebase (aka reflection) from runtime to build time.
 In one of our products at Modest Tree, turning on baking resulted in a 45% reduction in zenject startup time (which amounted to around 424 milliseconds saved).
 Results vary project to project depending on how many types are used and the target platform, but is often noticeable.